Donnie Yen: 2000s: Breakthrough success

-Yen later went back to the United States, where he was invited to choreograph fight scenes in Hollywood films, such as Highlander: Endgame (2000) and Blade II (2002).
-His choreography and skills impressed the directors, and they invited him for cameo appearances in both movies.

-In 2002, Jet Li was filming the movie Hero and insisted to the director (Zhang Yimou) that he wanted Yen to play the role of Sky, his adversary, due to Yen's martial arts ability.
-Li personally invited Yen back from Hollywood to star in the movie, marking the second time the two actors appeared onscreen together since Once Upon a Time in China II ten years earlier.
-In 2003, Yen played one of the antagonists against Jackie Chan and Owen Wilson in Shanghai Knights.
+Yen went back to the United States, where he was invited to choreograph fight scenes in Hollywood films, such as Highlander: Endgame (2000) and Blade II (2002).
+His choreography and skills impressed the directors, and they invited him for cameo appearances in both films.
+In 2002, Li was filming Hero and insisted to director Zhang Yimou that he wanted Yen to play the role of Sky, his adversary, due to Yen's martial arts ability.
+Li personally invited Yen back from Hollywood to star in the film, marking the second time the two actors appeared onscreen together since Once Upon a Time in China II 10 years earlier back in 1992.
+In 2003, Yen portrayed antagonist Wu Chow opposite Jackie Chan and Owen Wilson in Shanghai Knights.

 Yen choreographed most of the fight animation in the 2004 video game Onimusha 3, which featured actors Takeshi Kaneshiro and Jean Reno.
 Yen continued to be active in Hong Kong cinema in the 2000s, starring as Chu Zhaonan in Tsui Hark's wuxia epic film Seven Swords, and as Ma Kwun in Wilson Yip's brutal crime drama film SPL: Sha Po Lang in 2005.
 Both films were featured at the 2005 Toronto International Film Festival.
 Later that year, Yen co-starred with Nicholas Tse and Shawn Yue in Wilson Yip's Dragon Tiger Gate, an adaptation of Wong Yuk-long's manhua series Oriental Heroes.
-Yen also worked as action choreographer in Stormbreaker, starring Alex Pettyfer.
+Yen worked as action choreographer in Stormbreaker, starring Alex Pettyfer.
 Yen continued to work with Wilson Yip in Flash Point (2007), in which he starred as the lead character and served as producer and action choreographer for the film.
 He won the award for Best Action Choreography at the Golden Horse Film Awards and the Hong Kong Film Awards for his performance in Flash Point.

 In 2008, Yen starred in Ip Man, a semi-biographical account of Ip Man, the Wing Chun master of Bruce Lee.
 Ip Man marked Yen's fourth collaboration with director Wilson Yip, reuniting him with his co-stars in SPL: Sha Po Lang, Sammo Hung and Simon Yam.
 Ip Man became the biggest box office hit to date featuring Yen in the leading role, grossing HK$25 million in Hong Kong and 100 million yuan in China.